A novel decomposition to explain heterogeneity in observational and randomized studies of causality: Acknowledgments

 This research was conducted as a part of the U.S. Census Bureau's Evidence Building Project Series.
-The U.S. Census Bureau has not reviewed the paper for accuracy or reliability and does not endorse its contents.
-Any conclusions expressed herein are those of the authors and do not necessarily represent the views of the U.S. Census Bureau.
-All results were approved for release by the U.S. Census Bureau, authorization numbers CBDRB-FY22-CES018-013.
-KER time was supported by R01DA053243, R00DA042127.
+Any opinions and conclusions expressed herein are those of the author and do not represent the views of the U.S. Census Bureau.
+The Census Bureau has ensured appropriate access and use of confidential data and has reviewed these results for disclosure avoidance protection (Project P-7504667: CBDRB-FY25-CES018-001, CBDRB-FY26-0179).

+The computational requirements for this work were supported in part by the NYU Langone High Performance Computing (HPC) Core's resources and personnel.